 - Head to Boseong Bus Terminal (보성 버스터미널).
 You can get there from Nambu Bus Terminal in Seoul or from Gwangju Bus Terminal.

-- Once at the terminal, either catch a bus headed towards Yulpo, and get off at the green tea fields stop, or grab a taxi and head there.
-We took a taxi because we had just missed the bus by about 5 minutes, and it was a 10-15 minute taxi ride that cost us about 10,000 won (less than $10).
+- Once at the terminal, catch a bus headed towards Yulpo, and get off at the green tea fields stop.
+You can also just grab a taxi and head there.
+We took a taxi because we had just missed the bus by about 5 minutes.
+It was a 10-15 minute taxi ride that cost us about 10,000 won (less than $10).
 Side note, if you’re in Seoul or Gwangju, and you have to pee, go there or wait until the plantation’s bathrooms.
 You’ll be in for a pretty gross awakening if you use the ones at the bus terminal.

 Have you been?
 It’s pretty stunning, and I could easily have roamed the plantation for hours.

 *This post contains affiliate links.
 Thank you for your support!